 Soul Food

 Now we’re entering into the realm of Japanese Soul Food.
-Recognize that the Japanese excel at taking recipes that aren’t originally theirs and reconstructing them in a uniquely Japanese manner, often enhancing the flavors!
+Recognize that the Japanese excel at taking recipes that aren’t originally theirs and reconstructing them.
+It is a uniquely Japanese manner, often enhancing the flavors!
 Skeptical?
 Try the Japanese fried chicken for proof.
-We celebrate Japan for its fresh fish and delicate rice dishes, but we must also acknowledge the delectable allure of its Izakaya specials.
+We celebrate Japan for its fresh fish and delicate rice dishes, but we must also acknowledge the palatable allure of its Izakaya specials.
 Whether at Izakayas, festivals, or local markets and konbinis, you’ll find many places selling Japanese soul food.
 Fried food to the Japanese is like hamburgers to Americans.
 In Japan, if you can eat it, you can fry it; for lunch, dinner and snacks.

 Gyoza

 Gyoza is the equivalent of dumplings in Japan.
-The only difference is that you steam and pan-fry them, creating a soft juicy center covered with a slightly crispy outer skin.
-It can contain a range of different ingredients, including pork, chicken, prawns, and vegetables.
-Either cooked at home or eaten at restaurants.
-Best enjoyed with a cold beer or as a side order to your main dish.
-Any Japanese food fan can easily polish off 10 of these babies.
+The key distinction is that you steam and pan-fry them, creating a soft juicy center with a slightly crispy outer skin.
+Additionally, it can contain a range of different ingredients, including pork, chicken, prawns, and vegetables.
+These can be either cooked at home or eaten at restaurants.
+Moreover, they are best enjoyed with a cold beer or as a side order to your main dish.
+Finally, any Japanese food fan can easily polish off 10 of these babies, further testament to their deliciousness.

 Tonkatsu

-One of Japan’s favourite Western-style foods.
-Coat slices of pork cutlets with panko breadcrumbs and deep-fry them in oil to make tonkatsu.
-A local Tokyo restaurant called Rengatei first concocted Pork Katsu in Japan in 1899.
-Initially considered a type of yōshoku, chefs adopted the term ‘tonkatsu’ (pork katsu) in the 1930s.
+Tonkatsu is one of Japan’s favorite Western-style foods.
+Furthermore, to make tonkatsu, chefs coat slices of pork cutlets with panko breadcrumbs and deep-fry them in oil.
+Moreover, a local Tokyo restaurant called Rengatei first concocted Pork Katsu in Japan in 1899, marking the beginning of its culinary journey.
+Initially considered a type of yōshoku, additionally, chefs adopted the term ‘tonkatsu’ (pork katsu) in the 1930s.

 Before Tonkatsu, Katsu was traditionally made from beef.
-During the Meiji era, Emperor Meiji encouraged Western eating habits and influenced his people to adopt this new eating habit in accordance with their bid for Japan to become a more modern country.
-Tonkatsu are served with a special Japanese sauce and lots of cabbage and rice.
-A great option as a starter dish and is part of the Katsudon dish.
-It is relatively cheap and is very popular in Japan.
+During the Meiji era, Emperor Meiji encouraged Western eating habits and influenced his people to adopt this new eating habit.
+Further aligning with their bid for Japan to become a more modern country.
+Equally important, tonkatsu is served with a special Japanese sauce, lots of cabbage, and rice, making it a hearty meal.
+Lastly, it’s a great option as a starter dish and is part of the Katsudon dish, for its affordability and popularity in Japan.

 Karaage

-Let’s put it out there; Japan makes the best-fried chicken in the world.
-Karaage meat is very juicy and has a strong umami taste.
+Japan makes the best-fried chicken in the world.
+Furthermore, Karaage meat is very juicy and has a strong umami taste.
 The chicken meat is marinated with ginger, garlic, soy sauce, and cooking sake prior to deep frying.
-Often found at convenience stores and even frozen but it’s always better to enjoy fresh Karaage at Izakayas or casual restaurants.
+Moreover, while Karaage is often found at convenience stores and even frozen.
+It’s always better to enjoy fresh Karaage at Izakayas or casual restaurants.
+Lastly, what’s more, this dish is a testament to the culinary expertise that Japan is renowned for, offering a simple yet satisfying experience with every bite.

 Tempura

-One of the earliest Japanese dishes that developed as a result of European influences.
-The tempura was introduced by the Portuguese to Nagasaki in the 16th century.
-Tempura is usually seafood or vegetables lightly battered and deep-fried into irresistibly crunchy and light flavour bombs.
-Serve the cooked Tempura with tentsuyu dipping sauce, which you make from dashi soup, mirin, and soy sauce.
+Tempura is one of the earliest Japanese dishes that developed as a result of European influences.
+Introduced by the Portuguese to Nagasaki in the 16th century, Tempura usually consists of seafood or vegetables that are lightly battered and deep-fried into irresistibly crunchy and light flavor bombs.
+Furthermore, the cooked Tempura is typically served with tentsuyu dipping sauce, a savory blend made from dashi soup, mirin, and soy sauce.
+Moreover, this dish has transcended its historical origins to become a staple in Japanese cuisine and beyond.
+Lastly, what’s more, Tempura’s unique preparation and delightful taste continue to captivate food lovers around the world.

 Ebi Furai

-Often served as a delicious starter or a vital component of a Donburi bowl, it’s a testament to the fusion of Western techniques with traditional Japanese cuisine.
-Ebi Furai captures the essence of food in Japan, offering a crunchy, flavorful experience that’s deeply rooted in the country’s diverse Japanese Food culture.
+Firstly, often served as a delicious starter or as a vital component of a Donburi bowl, Ebi Furai is a testament to the fusion of Western techniques with traditional Japanese cuisine.
+Furthermore, it captures the essence of food in Japan, offering a crunchy, flavorful experience.
+Moreover, this dish is deeply rooted in the country’s diverse Japanese Food culture, representing both innovation and tradition.

 Korokke